Guide to who is in the WA state system

 • call Wageline on 1300 655 266.

-• check the business entity name of the employer on a payslip or annual payment summary (group certificate), or on a contract or letter of appointment.
-The business entity name may be different from the trading name e.g. you may work at Perth Café (the trading name) but Café Pty Ltd is the employer;
+• check the employer's business entity name on a payslip or annual payment summary (group certificate), or in a contract or letter of appointment.
+The business entity name may be different from the trading name - e.g. you may work at the Perth Café (the trading name) but Café Pty Ltd is the legal name of the employer;

 • look up the business on the Australian Government’s ABN lookup website – www.abr.business.gov.au.
 A free search of the trading name on this website will often provide the entity name.
 If the business entity name is a trust, you will need to contact Wageline to undertake a more detailed search; or